-Do you want quick action from the plant food for a short time, or slow action for a long time?
-These are the things to consider in selecting a fertilizer.
+Do you want quick action from the plant food for a short quick green color or a slow-release action over a longer time period?

-A wrong fertilizer choice is not only a waste of effort and money, but can actually be worse than no fertilizer at all!
+A wrong choice is not only a waste of effort and money but can actually be worse than no fertilizer at all!

-- Nitrogen – to stimulate the growth of foliage
+- Nitrogen (first number) – to stimulate the growth of foliage

-- Phosphoric acid – to encourage the development of fruit and flowers
+- Phosphorus (second number) – to encourage the development of fruit and blooms

-- Potash – to stimulate the growth of roots
+- Potash (third number) – to stimulate the growth of strong roots

 - plus minute amounts of trace minerals